madhank93/learn-docker/README.md

   docker run ubuntu-sleeper sleep 10 # sleep 5 will be replaced with - sleep 10
   ```

-  **ENTRYPOINT** - It is similar to the CMD, but it will not ignore additional parameters.
+  **ENTRYPOINT** - It is similar to the CMD, but it will not ignore additional parameters,rather it will get appended.

   Ex:
   ```